Six Things Every H1B Employer Must Include in Their Public Access Files06 Jun 2022

 Explanation of Wage Determination

 The public access file must contain a complete and unambiguous explanation of how the actual wage for the position was set.
-An explanation for how future salary increases will be calculated should also be included.
-The evidence for the wage determination is typically provided in the form of a memorandum that summarizes the system used.
+An explanation of how future salary increases will be calculated should also be included.
+The evidence for the wage determination typically is provided in the form of a memorandum that summarizes the system used.

 Prevailing Wage Documentation

 The employer must also keep a copy of the documentation used to determine the prevailing wage in the PAF.
 This can be accomplished with the inclusion of an explanation of the source and methodology used.